SirTori/indenticator/README.md

     "indenticator.inner.hover.trimLinesShorterThan": 2,
     /* Block placeholder to be written between peeked lines */ "indenticator.inner.hover.peekBlockPlaceholder": "...",
-    /* Wether to displays the current indent depth on the statusbar */
+    /* Whether to display the current indent depth on the statusbar */

     /********************************************/
     /********** Further Configurations **********/